LSEG-API-Samples/Article.MRN.Python.SFTP/README.md

 1. Python [Anaconda](https://www.anaconda.com/distribution/) or [MiniConda](https://docs.conda.io/en/latest/miniconda.html) distribution/package manager.
 2. [JupyterLab](https://jupyter.org/) application.
-3. MRN Archive SFTP access with credential
+3. MRN Archive SFTP access with credential.
-4. Internet connection.
+4. A connection to MRN SFTP Remote server.

 Please contact your LSEG representative or Account Manager to help you to access the MRN access.

+## VPN Connection

+Please be informed that I needs to connect to the MRN SFTP Remote server via Cisco AnyConnect VPN from the LSEG local machine.

+I strongly suggest you contact the MRN Support and your local IT Support team to help you with a connect to MRN SFTP from your company environment.

 ## How to run this example